Pylons/pyramid/docs/authorintro.rst

 declarative security, or application extensibility; these were features I had become accustomed to as a Zope developer.

-I decided that in the long term, creating a simpler, legacy-free framework that retained features I had become accustomed to when developing Zope applications was a more reasonable idea than continuing to use any Zope publisher or living with the limitations and unfamiliarities of a different framework.
+I decided that in the long term, creating a simpler framework that retained features I had become accustomed to when developing Zope applications was a more reasonable idea than continuing to use any Zope publisher or living with the limitations and unfamiliarities of a different framework.
 The result is what is now :mod:`repoze.bfg`.

 It is immodest to say so, but I believe :mod:`repoze.bfg` has turned out to be the very best Python web framework available today, bar